Would you buy a used car from this man?

 (P.S.
 They are wrong.)

 (P.P.S.
-I create my drawings and paintings the old-fashioned way,
+I generally create my drawings and paintings the old-fashioned way,

 on paper.
-I only use the computer for fiddling around, cropping, adjusting colors, etc.)
+I then use the computer for fiddling around, cropping, adjusting colors, etc.)